Duncan1738/Zorin-OS-Installation-Guide/README.md

 #  Zorin OS Installation Guide

-This repository provides a step-by-step guide for installing **Zorin OS**, either alongside your current operating system or as a standalone OS
+This repository provides a step-by-step guide for installing **Zorin OS**, either alongside your current operating system or as a standalone OS.
 ---

 ##  What You'll Need